-These plants are slow-growing but can eventually reach three feet tall.
-The leaves are dark green with hints of gray, and they get about 8 to 19 inches long and 2 to 3 inches wide.
-The plant typically grows in coastal areas and gets rainfall throughout the year, but it blooms in the winter and can produce more than one bloom per plant.
+These plants are slow-growing but can eventually reach 3 feet tall.
+Their leaves are dark green with hints of gray, and their flowers are star-shaped.
+Darwin's orchid typically grows in coastal areas and gets rainfall throughout the year, but it blooms in the winter and can produce more than one bloom per plant.
 The juvenile flowers are whitish-green and transform to pure white when mature.
 Surprisingly, these blooms can last up to two months!

 While this plant is gorgeous, its care requirements are quite tricky and not beginner-friendly.
 This plant is probably best with an experienced and maybe even advanced plant enthusiast who already has experience with orchids.

 Step 1: Use a bark-based potting soil for improved drainage.